-For some of the best street food in Asia, head to Taipei, Taiwan, a foodie’s paradise!
-Street vendors serve bargain-priced pork sandwiches, fried chicken cutlets, braised-beef noodles, grilled fish, dumplings and more.
-Taipei’s street food is influenced by Chinese cuisine with a Taiwanese twist.
-The city is filled with plenty of great small eateries, food courts, fine dining restaurants and teahouses as well!
+For some of the best street food in Asia, head to Taipei, Taiwan, a foodie’s Asian paradise!
+Street vendors serve freshly made delights at a bargain including pork sandwiches, fried chicken cutlets, braised-beef noodles, grilled fish, dumplings, and more.
+Taipei’s street food is influenced by Chinese cuisine yet has distinctly Taiwanese characteristics.
+The city is filled with plenty of great small eateries, food courts, fine dining restaurants, and teahouses that offer blended flavors.

-Japan’s capital, Tokyo, is one of the best food cities in Asia, offering everything from cheap eats to high-end gourmet plates.
-The bustling metropolis offers incredible Japanese cuisine and unique culinary experiences, whether you’re at an alleyway stand, the world-famous Tsukiji Market, a conveyor belt sushi restaurant or an elegant establishment.
-Some of Tokyo’s popular dishes include ramen, yakitori grilled chicken skewers and seafood.
+Japan’s capital, Tokyo, is one of the best food cities in Asia, offering everything from fast foods to high-end gourmet plates.
+The bustling metropolis offers incredible Japanese cuisine and unique culinary experiences, whether you’re at an alley stand, the world-famous food markets, a conveyor belt sushi spot, or a reservation-only restaurant.
+Some of Tokyo’s popular dishes include ramen, yakitori grilled chicken skewers, and seafood plates.

 The birthplace of many classic Northern Vietnamese dishes such as pho and bun cha, Hanoi is known for its impressive street food scene.
-Some of the best local food in Asia is found right on the curbsides of Hanoi, with dishes featuring fish sauce, lemongrass, chilies and other fresh herbs.
-There is an endless amount of options to choose from on the bustling streets filled with food vendors and markets.
+Some of the best local food in Asia is found on the curbsides of Hanoi, with handheld dishes infused with ingredients like fish sauce, lemongrass, and chilies.
+There are an endless number of options to choose from on the bustling streets filled with food carts and legacy markets.

 Penang’s food scene is exceptional both on and off the streets.
-The multicultural town, filled with people of Chinese, Indian, Malay and European descent, created the first fusion food scene in Asia.
+Chinese, Indian, Malay, and European descendants call Penang home.
+Together, citizens from these regions created the first fusion food scene in Asia.
 Each sphere of culinary influence has contributed to the city’s food culture, making it truly one-of-a-kind.
-You’ll find halal meat drowned in curries, Chinese-origin fried noodles with Indian spices, and more ethnically intertwined dishes in hawker centers and at vendors lining the streets.
+You’ll find halal meats drowned in spicy and fragrant curries and Chinese-inspired fried noodles infused with Indian spices, all by ethnically diverse hawker centers and street vendors.

-Singapore is a haven for food enthusiasts, with a variety of ethnic cuisines, including Chinese, Thai, Malay and Indian.
-The multicultural hub is known for its Hainanese chicken rice, chili crab and char kway teow stir-fried rice noodles.
-You’ll find vast numbers of street food peddlers, food markets, hawker centers and food stalls throughout the city.
+Singapore is a haven for food enthusiasts, with a variety of ethnic cuisines, including Chinese, Thai, Malay, and Indian, on offer.
+This multicultural hub is known for its Hainanese chicken rice, chili crab, and char kway teow stir-fried rice noodles.
+You’ll find vast numbers of street food peddlers, food markets, hawker centers, and food stalls throughout the city.
+Plus, travelers are now able to add Michelin-starred restaurants to that list.
+Chefs here are trained in a range of contemporary techniques that have attracted some of the world’s most revered food critics and institutions.

-Jakarta’s lively street food scene is a reflection of the city’s diversity and versatility, with a vast array of cultural foods and unique creations.
-You’ll find many dishes descended from ancient indigenous cultures like the Javanese, Balinese, and the Minangkabau and other foreign influences like the Chinese and Dutch.
-This Indonesian city is also filled with lavish restaurants and food halls to satisfy your foodie cravings in any type of atmosphere or budget.
+Jakarta’s lively street food scene is a reflection of the city’s diversity, with a vast array of cultural classics and modern creations.
+You’ll find many dishes descended from ancient indigenous cultures like the Javanese, Balinese, and Minangkabau, and foreign influences like the Chinese and Dutch.
+This large Indonesian city is also filled with lavish restaurants and sophisticated food halls that can satisfy almost any food craving—even the ones you didn’t know you had!